How Calculating Baseline Sales Can Determine the Success of Promotions

 The one-week method: Linear regression

-If seasonality is typical to your products or you have succeeded in growing your sales steadily, you will gain better understanding of the campaign lift by using a slightly more sophisticated model that considers trends.
+If seasonality is an attribute of your products or you have succeeded in growing your sales steadily, you will gain a better understanding of the campaign lift by using a slightly more sophisticated model that considers trends.
 You can use linear regression and take the effect into account to your baseline sales estimates.
 You get started with this also using Excel.

 Below you find an example figure, we are utilizing similar values from the one-hour method but applied a weekly growth rate of 2%.
 The growing trend can be clearly seen from the figure.